AN ESSAY BY KAREN SERGEANT

 You’re the last mile of everything.

-But as the business matures — and especially when AI enters the mix — your highest-value contributions move earlier in the process where they can shape everything that follows.
+Your highest-value contributions move earlier in the process where they can shape everything that follows.

 Here's what that looks like: